Graph-Aware Contrasting for Multivariate Time-Series Classification: Introduction

 While the current methods have made progress with CL for MTS data, they mainly focused on temporal consistency while ignoring spatial consistency during the CL process.
 Here, the spatial consistency refers to maintaining the stability of both the individual sensors and the correlations across the different sensors.
 Specifically, the robustness of MTS data relies on the stability of each individual sensor, i.e., any disturbance in a sensor could have a significant impact on the classification performance of an MTS sample.
 We take Fig. \ref{fig:sensor_level_nece} for illustration.
 Amplitude disturbances, such as insensitivity, in foot signals can lead to the similar foot amplitude in walking and running actions, potentially causing a classifier to misclassify running as walking.
 Thus, a robust algorithm should be able to identify disturbances within individual sensors.
 Moreover, correlations exist between sensors, with certain sensors exhibiting stronger correlations across each other than with others.
 For example, due to the physical connection between the foot and knee, a foot sensor is more correlated with a knee sensor than a hand sensor.
 Preserving the robustness of these relative sensor relationships can further help learn robust sensor features \cite{yu2017spatio,jia2020graphsleepnet}.
 As MTS data typically originate from multiple sensors, it is crucial to ensure the spatial consistency to enhance the overall CL performance on MTS data.

-The above discussion motivates us to propose a novel approach called Graph Contextual Contrasting (GCC).
+The above discussion motivates us to propose a novel approach called Graph-Aware Contrasting for MTS data (TS-GAC).
 To achieve spatial consistency, specific augmentation and contrasting methods tailored for MTS data are designed.
 We first design graph augmentations, involving node and edge augmentations, to augment MTS data.
-For node augmentations, we apply temporal and frequency augmentations \cite{zhang2022self,yang2022unsupervised} to fully augment each sensor, while edge augmentations are introduced to augment sensor correlations, ensuring robustness in the relationships between sensors.
+For node augmentations, we apply temporal and frequency augmentations \cite{zhang2022self,yang2022unsupervised} to fully augment each sensor, while edge augmentations are designed to augment sensor correlations, ensuring robustness in the relationships between sensors.
 By capturing the augmented sensor correlations, Graph Neural Network (GNN)~\cite{wang2023multivariate,jia2020graphsleepnet} is utilized to update sensor features.

 With updated sensor features, we then design graph contrasting which incorporates both node- and graph-level contrasting to learn robust sensor- and global-level features.
 For node-level contrasting, we create two views using the proposed augmentations and contrast the sensors in different views within each MTS sample to ensure the robustness of each sensor against perturbations.
 Additionally, we map the sensor features to global features and introduce graph-level contrasting by contrasting MTS samples in different views within each training batch.
 Furthermore, we achieve temporal consistency for each sensor through temporal contrasting by following prior works \cite{choi2023multi,eldele2021time}.
 Due to the dynamic nature of sensor correlations in MTS data \cite{wang2023multivariate}, we propose segmenting a sample into multiple windows, enabling us to incorporate multi-window temporal contrasting which ensures the consistency of temporal patterns within each sensor.